Updated: Feb 25

 Here's a diagram I made to try and capture how all of these parts interact with each other.

 As you can see, restoring the microbiome and metabolic function to lose weight and resolve chronic health issues can be quite complex.
 Use this article as a guide to start investigating and putting together the pieces of your individual metabolism puzzle.
 If you get stuck and are not seeing the results you want, I highly encourage you to join my Metabolic Transformation Program.
 This is really my Microbiome Reset 2.0 program, however I have altered the name to be more inclusive of the many other areas that impact our health and the true end result, which is a completely restored metabolism.
 I am also upgrading the program to a better format with more information to make it easier and more powerful.
 If you seriously want to change your life and are ready to commit to what it takes, this program is for you.

-The latest version of the program is being released in the new year, January 2020!
-Stay tuned in with your e-mail to catch my announcements for when it is ready.
-If you're not on my e-mail list yet just drop your information below.
+Stay tuned in with your e-mail to catch my announcements for future blog articles and programs.
 I promise I will never spam you or share your information with anyone!

 Want to see more about the program and pricing?

 Head to the webpage: https://www.reclaimmybrain.com/metabolic-transformation-program